The Ballet Tech Foundation

 Feld Repertory

-Asia Yiu is a Ballet Tech alumna who began her schooling in ballet in 2009 with Ballet Tech’s beginner program.
-Asia learned and danced at Ballet Tech up until she graduated from the high school program in 2019.
-She is now enrolled at Baruch College and majors in Communication with a minor is Psychology.
-Asia also currently assists in ballet class for the elementary students at Ballet Tech.
-She has joined the Ballet Tech community in a new way.
-With her love for ballet, Asia is beyond delighted to be teaching the middle school students some Feld Repertory this school year.
+Asia Yiu is a Ballet Tech alumna who began her training in Ballet Tech’s Introduction to Ballet Program in 2009.
+She learned and danced at Ballet Tech up until she graduated from the high school program in 2019.
+She holds a Bachelor’s Degree in Communication with a minor in Psychology from Baruch College.
+Since returning to Ballet Tech, Asia has assisted in ballet class for the elementary students, appeared as a guest performer in Ballet Tech’s 2022 Kids Dance season, and set Eliot Feld’s A Yankee Doodle on students for the 2023 Kids Dance season.
+She is beyond delighted to have joined the Ballet Tech community in this new way.

 Dance Class Assistants